blackvitriol/ROSCOG/README.md

 # ROSCOG
 _Developing a ROS-based Cognitive Architecture for AGI in Humanoid Robots.
-Using Deep Neural Networks for learning._
+Using Deep Neural Networks for Representation and Reasoning._

+Introduction: We do not need science-fiction to tell us that robots will one day walk among us.
+This means robots will need to interact seamlessly in a multi-agent dynamic environment, that is our world.
+AI has taken great strides in past few years, and is expected to mature into AGI eventually.
+While robots like Sophia by Hanson Robotics, uses OpenCog Prime to express behaviour, I doubt that it will serve as a platform for the open-source community to develop AGI.
+The goal of starting ROSCOG is to create an open-source cognitive architecture for humanoid robots. ~~Perhaps, this new class of robots agents introduced into the society, will unite the human agents and end our social and political problems.~~

 **Timeline:**